Corporate Event Lighting at The Museum of Flight | LightSmiths

 - Main-room atmosphere for dinners, galas, holiday parties, and private celebrations

-- Presentation support with stage lighting, screens, video walls, and pro audio where needed
+- Presentation support with stage lighting, screens, video walls, and audio where needed

 - Evening social areas such as bars, lounges, entertainment zones, and dance floors